Duolingo (DUOL)

 AI Analysis | Feedback

-Cem Kansu is the Chief Product Officer at Duolingo, Inc., directing product management and innovation.
-He was crucial in building the highly successful freemium model, scaling annual revenues, and pioneering new AI-driven subscription offerings.
-Before Duolingo, he held product management roles at Google and Jawbone, leading successful product launches in the tech and consumer sectors.
+Cem Kansu is the Chief Product Officer at Duolingo, where he is responsible for product management and innovation.
+His contributions include building the company's freemium model, scaling annual revenues, and pioneering new AI-driven subscription offerings.
+Prior to Duolingo, Kansu held product management roles at Google and Jawbone.

 AI Analysis | Feedback